ruchit-parikh/php-mailer/README.md

 #### Setup a load balancer To serve more requests
 - We need to implement a load balancer which will distirbute our requests between multiple servers.
 This will give us horizontal scalling and we will be able to support millions of requests with more servers as needed and can grow
-- We can go for nginx and provide **upstrea** as list of servers if we have fixed numbers of machines, lower budget and their details and forward with **proxy_pass**.
+- We can go for nginx and provide **upstream** as list of servers if we have fixed numbers of machines, lower budget and their details and forward with **proxy_pass**.
 This will be useful until some time but later on we need to make this more dynamic as requests grow.
 - We will choose cloud based load balancers however thats what I prefer like aws ELB, gcp etc. We can configured it on their dashboard like in aws we can create ec2 machines and then add it to group to which load balancer will redirect request to
 - We will also setup auto scalling groups which will add/remove instances/servers based on demands so when number of reqeust spikes; it will add more machines so that our app can serve those requests
 - As requests grow more and when we need more automatic deployments, we will also setup kubernates/eks which will make this scalling/deploying automatic and we wont be dependent on any specific infrastructure as everything wil run inside containers now.